gimlet-io/gimlet-website/src/docs/reconfiguring-upgrading-and-making-custom-changes-to-stacks.md

       • Sealed Secrets to 0.16.0 - nothing major in this one
 ```

-Important that you have to run `stack generate` to generate the updated Kubernetes manifests, as `stack update` only updates the stack reference in `stack.yaml`.
+Important that you have to run `gimlet stack generate` to generate the updated Kubernetes manifests, as `gimlet stack update` only updates the stack reference in `stack.yaml`.

 Make sure to